alexandrehtrb/alexandrehtrb.github.io/src/posts/2025/09/excel-as-a-frontend.md

 ## Conclusion

-I believe that Excel actually is a good alternative to websites and desktop programs, especially for internal services within a business.
-For customer facing applications, however, it's not a good solution, as it requires a PC with Excel installed, and the UI is not very appealing; in those cases, websites and phone apps are the better choice.
+For customer facing applications, Excel may not be a good frontend solution, as it requires a PC with it installed, and the UI is not very appealing; in those cases, websites and phone apps are the better choice.
+However, for internal services within a business, Excel can definitely be a good alternative to websites and desktop programs.